vllm-project/vllm-spyre/docs/getting_started/installation.md

 ## Install PyTorch

-Finally, the `torch` is needed to run examples and tests.
+Finally, `torch` is needed to run examples and tests.
 If it is not already installed, install it using `pip`:

 ```sh
 pip install torch==2.7.0